Université de Montréal has more than 10,000 employees and is one of

 active role in the overall operations of a renowned institution.
 As such, you will:

-Participate in didactic teaching of Ophthalmology to undergraduate and graduate students;
+Participate in didactic teaching of Equine Surgery to undergraduate and graduate students;

-Participate in clinical teaching within the Ophthalmology Service to DVM students and graduate students
+Participate in clinical teaching of the Equine Surgery Service to DVM students and graduate students

 (including interns and residents);

 Develop research activities in Equine Surgery.
 The service has a strong clinical research program and